ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 6. Start the Filebeat container with the following command.

-The `-v` flag is used for bind mounting, where the container will read the file from the host machine.
-Provide the path to the ballerina.log file, to be bind-mounted to the filebeat container.

 ```bash
 $ docker run -v /tmp/filebeat.yml:/usr/share/filebeat/filebeat.yml -v /<path-to-ballerina.log>/ballerina.log:/usr/share/filebeat/ballerina.log --link logstash:logstash docker.elastic.co/beats/filebeat:6.5.1
 ```

+The `-v` flag is used for bind mounting, where the container will read the file from the host machine.
+Provide the path to the ballerina.log file to be bind-mounted to the filebeat container.

 7. Access Kibana to visualize the logs at <http://localhost:5601>.
 Add an index named `ballerina` and click on `Discover` to visualize the logs.